McNary Field: Facilities

 The airport has a control tower, a restaurant, a general aviation center including limited flight training, and a small terminal.
-The terminal building is about 13,830 ft2 after an expansion in 2010 that added ticket counters and a baggage area, and enlarged the waiting area.
+The terminal building is about 13,830 ft2 after an expansion in 2010 that enlarged the waiting area and added airport administration offices, ticket counters, car rental counters, a baggage area.
+The terminal has one departure gate behind security as well as a general gate for arriving passengers in front of security.
 The expanded facility is more than twice the size of the old terminal, and was designed by Mead & Hunt.
+The control tower is 44 ft high, designed by Hunt/Avco and built in 1973.
+It consists of a square tower with a hexagonal cab.

-In the year ending September 30, 2013 the airport had 33,611 aircraft operations, average 92 per day: 87% general aviation, 7% military, and 5% air taxi.
-216 aircraft were then based at the airport: 71% single-engine, 10% multi-engine, 5% jet, 5% helicopter, 1% glider, and 9% military.
+In the year ending December 31, 2022, the airport had 45,357 aircraft operations, average 124 per day: 86% general aviation, 7% military, 8% air taxi, and <1% commercial.
+182 aircraft were then based at the airport: 136 single-engine, 10 multi-engine, 6 jet, 9 helicopter, 2 glider, and 19 military.
+In July 2024, it was announced that McNary Field would receive $245,000 in federal grant money from the FAA "to fill an existing paved taxiway."